cpsughrue/gsoc_proposal/README.md

 During the initial phase of development, the primary focus will be on parallel builds for Unix systems using both traditional Clang modules and C++ standard modules.
 In the `Future Work` section, I outline future development plans that extend beyond the scope of GSoC.

+It is important to note that when it comes to C++ standard modules the build daemon does not attempt to replace any existing build systems.
+When possible it will be perferable to use a tool like `CMake` which supports explicit modules. (https://www.kitware.com/import-cmake-c20-modules/) The build daemon's purpose is to cover cases when a build system is not available.
+This is most common with large projects using traditional Clang modules and with tools like debugger and indexer.

 ---
 ## Project Details